UAVXP/neet/README.md

 This library could compress your messages automatically, so you will never need to think again, "What `net.somethingsomething` I should use now?
 And in what order..."

 REMEMBER: This library is under heavy W.I.P.
+It contains many comments and shitcode, and also I probably will change the way you will use it, so be careful with pulling changes ;)

 ## Advantages
 It can automatically create Network Strings, so you will not bother yourself with that unneeded stuff.